Are you a new student? Our New Student Checklist will help make your transition to Westfield State smooth.×

 The Westfield Professional Development Schools (WPDS) network started in Fall 2001 to establish a new and more collaborative relationship with five elementary schools in the Westfield Public School District.
 Starting in Fall 2015, the new network (WSUPDS) expanded to five school districts in Western Massachusetts (Agawam, Holyoke, Northampton, Springfield, and Westfield).
 Faculty liaisons from the Education Department are assigned to each district.
 A new feature of the WSUPDS is the implementation of the practicum seminars conducted by the faculty liaisons.
 The Teacher-in-Residence (TIR) serves as one of the faculty liaisons.
 Another new initiative is the full-year experience for education students so they may complete their final pre-practicum course and student teaching in the same classroom with the same supervising practitioner.
 (See below for additional information.)
 This program isn’t limited to WSUPDS schools, but it is administered by the director of the WSUPDS.
 The WSUPDS and its district partners will continue to look for ways to further develop their partnerships in the upcoming years as they work to develop even more effective programming to needs of both P-12 students and teacher candidates.

 This program is designed for students who major in Elementary Education and who also have an interest in obtaining a second initial license in Moderate Special Needs and a Master of Education (M.Ed.) degree.
 After four years, including summer sessions between junior and senior years, the initial phase of this program leads an undergraduate degree and initial licensure in Elementary Education, grades 1-6, providing all degree and licensure requirements are complete, including successful completion of student teaching.
 A fifth year of study at the graduate level leads to initial licensure in Moderate Special Needs, grades PreK-8, and a M.Ed. degree providing all degree and licensure requirements are complete, including successful completion of student teaching.
-Please contact Dr. Sandra Berkowitz, Chair, Education Department at firstname.lastname@example.org for more information.
+Please contact Dr. Megan Kennedy Chair of the Education Department, by calling (413) 572-5315 or via email at: firstname.lastname@example.org.

 The Teacher-in-Residence (TIR)